ram2091999/IoT-MiniProject/docs/index.md

 ## Result

-The accuracy is plotted and shown below:
+The accuracies of our models are shown below:

 ![Accuracy](assets/Figure_1.png)